-Adoption and Potential Financial Statement Impact

-ASU 2016-13 - Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments

-- Replaces multiple existing impairment standards by establishing a single framework for financial assets to reflect management's estimate of current expected credit losses (CECL) over the complete remaining life of the financial assets. - Changes the present incurred loss impairment guidance for loans to a CECL model. - The Update also modifies the other-than-temporary impairment model for debt securities to require an allowance for credit impairment instead of a direct write-down, which allows for reversal of credit impairments in future periods based on improvements in credit. - Eliminates existing guidance for purchased credit impaired (PCI) loans, and requires recognition of an allowance for expected credit losses on these financial assets. - Requires a cumulative-effect adjustment to retained earnings as of the beginning of the reporting period of adoption. - Effective for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-Early application will be permitted for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
+Adoption and Potential Financial Statement Impact Summary of Guidance ASU 2016-13 - Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments Replaces multiple existing impairment standards by establishing a single Implementation efforts began with establishing a cross-discipline framework for financial assets to reflect management's estimate of current governance structure.
+The implementation includes identification of key expected credit losses (CECL) over the complete remaining life of the interpretive issues, scoping of financial instruments, and assessing existing credit loss forecasting models and processes against the new guidance.
+Changes the present incurred loss impairment guidance for loans to an The new guidance is expected to result in a change in allowance for credit expected loss model. losses due to several factors, including: The Update also modifies the other-than-temporary impairment model for The allowance related to loans and commitments will most likely debt securities to require an allowance for credit impairment instead of a increase to cover credit losses over the full remaining expected life direct write-down, which allows for reversal of credit impairments in of the portfolio, and will consider expected future changes in future periods based on improvements in credit. macroeconomic conditions.
+An allowance will be established for estimated credit losses on any Eliminates existing guidance for purchased credit impaired (PCI) loans, and requires recognition of an allowance for expected credit losses on debt securities.
+The nonaccretable difference on any PCI loans will be recognized these financial assets.
+Requires a cumulative-effect adjustment to retained earnings as of the as an allowance, offset by an increase in the carrying value of the beginning of the reporting period of adoption. related loans Effective for fiscal years beginning after December 15, 2022, and interim The extent of change is under evaluation, but will depend upon the nature periods within those fiscal years.
+Early application is permitted. and characteristics of the financial instrument portfolios, and the macroeconomic conditions and forecasts at the adoption date.
+The guidance is expected to be adopted in first quarter 2023.